Judiciary of Hong Kong: Style and dress

 Hong Kong judges wear British-style outfits, including wigs made of horsehair, with white gloves, girdles and scarlet-coloured robes added for official ceremonies.

 In the lower courts, magistrates are addressed as "your Worship", "Sir" or "Madam", and district court judges as "your Honour".
-In the superior courts of record, namely the Court of Final Appeal, the High Court (which consists of the Court of Appeal and the Court of First Instance), and the Competition Tribunal judges are addressed as "my Lord" or "my Lady" and referred to as "your Lordship" or "your Ladyship", following the English tradition.
+In the superior courts of record, namely the Court of Final Appeal, the High Court (which consists of the Court of Appeal and the Court of First Instance), and the Competition Tribunal, judges are addressed as "my Lord" or "my Lady" and referred to as "his Lordship" or "her Ladyship", following the English tradition.
 Masters of the High Court are addressed as "Master".
 When trials are conducted in Chinese, judges were addressed, in Cantonese, as Faat Gwoon Dai Yan (法官大人, "Judge, your Lordship") before the transfer of sovereignty from the United Kingdom to China, and as Faat Gwoon Gok Ha (法官閣下, "Judge, your Honour") since 1997.

 For the Court of Final Appeal, the post-nominal letters CJ are used for the chief justice, PJ for permanent judges and NPJ for non-permanent judges; in the High Court, CJHC for the chief judge, JA for justices of appeal and J for full judges of the Court of First Instance.
 There is no similar form for the many deputy judges or the registrar of the High Court or for judicial officers of lower courts.

+Judicial oath

+All judges, including non-permanent judges from other common law jurisdictions, are required to swear an oath to uphold the Basic Law and to bear allegiance to the Hong Kong Special Administrative Region.
+The following is the text of the oath:I swear that, in the Office of a Judge/a judicial officer of the Judiciary of the Hong Kong Special Administrative Region of the People's Republic of China, I will uphold the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China, bear allegiance to the Hong Kong Special Administrative Region of the People's Republic of China, serve the Hong Kong Special Administrative Region conscientiously, dutifully, in full accordance with the law, honestly and with integrity, safeguard the law and administer justice without fear or favour, self-interest or deceit.